Lygerity/todoAppProject/README.md

 - **Calendar View:** A comprehensive calendar that aggregates all todos, with a daily task list view.
 - **Date-based Categorization:** Todos are automatically categorized into "Today", "Tomorrow", "This Week", and "This Month".
-- **Priority Levels:** Assign priority levels to each todo to manage tasks more effectively.
 - **Collaborative Todos:** Collaborate with others on specific todos.
 For example, assigning Louison and Maxime to take care of cleaning.
 - **Authentication:** Includes a login/signup page.
 Upon registration, a collaborator is added to the project.
 - **Dark mode:** Option to chose between Light and Dark mode.
--

 ## Getting Started

 ### Prerequisites